Exploring the Command 'kubectl' (with examples)

 kubectl get

-: Specifies the type of resource we want to get information about.
-We can replace this with the desired resource type.-o wide
+: Specifies the type of resource to query.
+This can be any resource kind managed by Kubernetes.-o wide

 Example Output: